 Boulder County’s High School Voter Registration Program

 Boulder County Elections partners with public high schools in the Boulder Valley and St. Vrain School Districts to promote high school student voter registration.
 As a state, Colorado values and promotes youth voter participation, as reflected in our high ranking on facilitative election laws.
-Students as young as 16 can pre-register to vote, and 17-year-olds can participate in primary elections if they will turn 18 by the following general election.
+Students as young as 16 can pre-register to vote.
 (Other eligibility requirements also apply.)

 In Colorado, every high school is required to appoint a Voter Registration Liaison to assist with voter registration on school grounds.
 We work with BVSD and SVVSD high schools to identify, train, and provide resources for these Liaisons as they seek to promote awareness about voter registration and democratic engagement at their schools.